evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Ford Mustang Mach-E GT is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 457 mm, while the rear discs are 432 mm.

 ### Regenerative Braking